proxmox-oidc-credential-helper/proxmox-oidc-credential-helper/README.md

 ### Windows

-Download binary from releases page & unzip
+Download binary from releases page & unzip or use Homebrew

 ## Prerequisites